 About Us

-As a result of that meeting, P & M Birch became agents for the Glamorgan and Gwent area.
+As a result of that meeting, P & M Birch became agents for the Glamorgan & Gwent area.
 In 1994, they were then offered the additional area of Dyfed (Carmarthenshire, Cardiganshire and Pembrokeshire) and in 1995 also took over the Powys area.
+By 1996 the business had also extended into the border counties of Herefordshire & Worcestershire.

-Funding ended in June 2002 and since then the business has run on a fully commercial basis, without any funding from the Public Sector.
-In 2005, Brian & Cheryl Birch (Peter & Marilyn's son and daughter) took over the helm and Birch Farm Plastic now covers the whole of the UK through a network of local agents and are a preferred supplier to BPI for the whole of the UK.
+In 2005, Brian & Cheryl Birch (Peter & Marilyn’s eldest son and daughter) took over the helm and Birch Farm Plastics now cover the whole of the UK and Ireland through a network of local collection agents, waste transfer sites, skip hire companies and landfill sites.

-The waste is recycled into a pellet, which is then distributed through various BPI companies for recycling into pit liners, refuse bags etc. It is also recycled into a plastic lumber, which Cheryl Birch's company Second Life Products Wales Ltd manufactures street and garden furniture for sale to schools, hotels and Local Authorities throughout the UK.
+Birch Farm Plastics is a selected supplier to BPI.
+The waste is recycled into a pellet, which is then distributed through various BPI companies for recycling into pit liners, refuse bags etc. It is also recycled into a plastic lumber, which Cheryl Birch’s company, Second Life Products Wales Ltd, uses to manufacture street and garden furniture for sale to Local Authorities, schools and hotels throughout the UK.

 Birch Farm